 net stop netlogon & net start netlogon

-- Display the list of available backups:
+- List the available back:

 wbadmin get versions

-- Start the recovery of the selected backup:
+- Start restoring from the selected backup:

 wbadmin start systemstaterecovery –version:[your_version]